avanthika1302/GeminiHackathon/README.md

 - **AI-Generated Image Descriptions**: Automatically extract image context and tags (mocked using a placeholder for Gemini Vision).
 - **Serper.dev Integration**: Searches Google to recommend nearby photography spots based on image aesthetics and user location.
 - **SQLite Integration**: Stores image descriptions, tags, location, and suggestions for future reference.
-- **Search Your History**: Use keywords like "tulips", "beach", or "sunset" to find past inspirations.

 ---